 Where OIS helps is still low-light photos.
 It compensates for hand shake, allowing longer exposures in low light, but this in turn increases motion blur within the frame.
 And it comes with all kinds of tradeoffs, starting off with its physical size (meaning it would be harder to produce the slim/small device that Pixel is).

-The new Google Pixel smartphones go on sale later this month and they could end up being very popular devices for Google.
+The new Google Pixel smartphones go on sale later this month, and they could end up being very popular devices for Google.
+The combination of advanced software features, a sleek design, and effective video stabilization could make the Pixel a strong contender in the smartphone market.

 Latest Geeky Gadgets Deals